 A lawyer since 1981, Mr. Knight is rated AV by Martindale-Hubbell.
 Mr. Knight has vast experience in complex litigation, corporate law, and international transactions.
-He practices in the fields of Aviation, Bankruptcy, Corporate, Commercial, and International Law.
-He also handles luxury car and RV Lemon Law claims.
+He practices in the fields of Aviation, Corporate, Commercial, General Business, and International Law.

 Prior to founding his own firm in 1992, he was with the venerable Miami firms Walton Lantaff and Blackwell Walker.
 He has represented financial institutions, manufacturers, air carriers, repair stations, and wealthy investors from the US, Europe, Latin America, the Middle East, and the Far East.